jenjnif/jenjnif.github.io/_posts/2018-05-30-LeWagonAPIS.md

 excerpt_separator: <!--more-->
 ---

-**As someone who is self teaching themselves to programmen I try to go to as many tech meetups as possible.**
+**As someone who is self teaching themselves to programme, I try to go to as many tech meetups as possible.**

 Some events are tech talks, some are workshops learning with mentors and others are more networking or promotional but I always come away from each one having learned or gained something new.
 A particularly good example, was meeting a new friend at s Codebar event who told me about Le Wagon's free workshop series.
 <!--more-->